On-Demand Production as a viable shift for the Fashion Industry

 On-demand production eliminates the need for goods to be processed as consumers wait for them to be ordered.
 As a result, everything is made in response to customer demand.
 From a production standpoint, this allows for more flexibility for orders to be fulfilled because they are not seasonal.
 This may imply that goods can be manufactured to exact specifications or to a higher standard of quality.

 In recent years, on-demand manufacturing has become more influential, as designers seek to refocus their business models and prioritize both ethics and economy.

 The needs and expectations of today's fashion consumers are no longer fulfilled by traditional apparel manufacturing methods.
-The combination of nearshoring and on-demand manufacturing will equal a simple way to gain market share in a dynamic, ever-changing industry as the mass-market apparel sector shifts to a more demand-focused model.
+The combination of nearshoring and on-demand manufacturing will offer a simple way to gain market share in a dynamic, ever-changing industry as the mass-market apparel sector shifts to a more demand-focused model.
 Companies can quickly adapt to customer demands and requirements by introducing an agile, demand-led production system without compromising quality or increasing costs.
-It is a straightforward way to achieve a competitive edge when properly implemented.
+If properly implemented, it’s the shortcut to a massive advantage over the competition.

 The Benefits of On-Demand Manufacturing in Fashion

 Local production gains a strategic edge thanks to agility.
 All of this takes advantage of one's close proximity to the market by shipping goods at a tremendous speed that no offshore competitor can beat.